 The thought made Quentin’s opponent’s smirk widen.
 He had heard about Quentin Travers from none other than the Slayer Buffy Summers.
 Plus, Buffy had even taken the opportunity to inform (or rather, warn) him about the test that was known as Tento di Cruciamentum itself.

-When told that he himself would probably have to take that very test since he was eighteen himself, Quentin’s opponent had, much to the surprise of Buffy and Giles, expressed himself in no uncertain terms in how he thought about the so-called ‛rite of passage’: “Forget it.
+When told that he would probably have to take that very test himself since he was eighteen, Quentin’s opponent had, much to the surprise of Buffy and Giles, expressed himself in no uncertain terms in how he thought about the so-called ‛rite of passage’: “Forget it.
 I answer to no one except myself.
 Even Buffy and Giles can too readily testify to that.
 And besides, this thing you call the Cruciamentum is nothing more than an exercise in cruelty.
 Also, it just isn’t worth my time.
 Why would you guys want to strip me of my strength just so I have to use my brain power in order to defeat a vampire in battle?
 That’s not how I work, and it never will be, either.”

 Quentin mentally shook his head as he remembered those very words.
 They still stunned him to the core even now.

 “You see, Quentin,” his opponent said suddenly, “I am quite the master when it comes to the game known as chess.
 I did win a match with the man who later became my stepfather when I was a kid, after all.
 And let me tell you something here: thinking strategically is a good thing, as well as using one’s brain power to find the answers to riddles and puzzles, as well as solutions to games and tests, too.”

 Quentin knew he would never tell anybody.

 He knew that he would take the secret with him to his grave.

 But there was one thing he knew about his opponent.